djplaner/GroupGenerator/README.md

     Use a textarea to allow copy and pasting of and subsequent quick editing of names.
 One name per line.

+- Add the ability save and load one group allocation.

+    A group allocation is saved to the current browser on the current computer.
+Enabling you to save the current allocation, navigate away from the generator, return to it later, and reload the saved allocation.

 - Showing the _current allocation_.

     As you add names or change the number of groups automatically display the new number of groups and number of people left over (e.g. if there are 5 names and group size is 2, there will be 2 groups of 2 with 1 person "left over").